glouppe/info8006-introduction-to-ai/lecture11.md

 ## Artificial narrow intelligence

 Artificial intelligence today remains **narrow**:
-- Modern AI systems often reach super-human level performance.
-- ... but only at *very specific problems*!
+- Modern AI systems often reach super-human level performance, ... but only at *very specific problems*!
 - They **do not generalize** to the real world nor to arbitrary tasks.

 ---

+class: middle

-# The case of AlphaGo
+## The case of AlphaGo

 Convenient properties of the game of Go:
 - Deterministic (no noise in the game).